Papatraore/Bluesnail/README.md

 ./bluesnail.sh -i
 ```

-* To run the application (if the application, an extension or the platform is not installed, this command will dot it)
+* To run the application (if the application, an extension or the platform is not installed, this command will do it)
 ```bash
 ./bluesnail.sh -r
 ```